christophehurpeau/check-package-dependencies/README.md

 createCheckPackageWithWorkspaces()
   // Call .checkExactVersions(), checkDirectPeerDependencies(), checkDirectDuplicateDependencies()
-  // and checkResolutionsHasExplanation() for root package and workspaces packages, but also
+  // checkResolutionsVersionsMatch() and checkResolutionsHasExplanation() for root package and workspaces packages, but also
   // checks your workspaces packages doesn't have different versions than the ones in devDependencies of root packages.
   .checkRecommended({
     isLibrary: (pkgName) => !pkgName.endsWith('-example'),